ErrorGee/Python/README.md

 # Python
-Code Solution for DS (Trees, graph, Linkedlist) problems in Python language
+Code Solution for DS (Trees, graph, Linkedlist) problems in Python language.
+Repo also includes problems based on algorithms.